 For the purposes of connections, the types of connection assets are classified as follows:

-This includes a water supply pipe or drain within the boundary of the premises which facilitates the connection of that premises to the pipe associated with the service connection.
-The customer is responsible for funding and installing, and retains ownership and maintenance responsibility of, all private supply infrastructure associated with the connection.
+This includes the infrastructure within the boundary of the customer’s premises which will facilitate the connection to the network.
+The customer is responsible for providing all private infrastructures.

 This includes the infrastructure required to connect a premises from its boundary to the public water main or sewer.
 In the case of a domestic development this will comprise the assets that connect the Local Infrastructure to the public main / sewer.
 This will be provided by Irish Water.